Paul David Wilson: Burrell Communications Group, LLC

-After two years of working with Chuck Colbert and learning the myriad business-related details one must to be successful in commercial music production, in 1976, at age 24, Wilson founded Herschel Commercial, Inc ("I just named it Hershel Commercial, Inc. because it rhymed, he notes) with Maurice Earl, Arlene Johnson and, later, Bruce Montgomery.
+In 1976, after two years of working with Chuck Colbert and learning business-related details, at age 24, Wilson founded Herschel Commercial, Inc ("I just named it Hershel Commercial, Inc. because it rhymed, he notes) with Maurice Earl, Arlene Johnson and, later, Bruce Montgomery.
 His first client was Chicago-based Burrell Communications Group, LLC, founded by Tom Burrell.
-Although Anna Morris, the creative director of Burrell, thought Wilson might benefit from a little more "seasoning" before going out on his own, he proclaimed with great certainty, "Look, I'm ready!"
-Now, as impressed with his confidence as with his talents, Morris awarded him a package of several arranging spots to produce for Coca-Cola.
-The tracks featured Kitty Heywood, a sweet-voiced soul singer who had already performed on a number of albums as well as commercials.
+Anna Morris, the creative director of Burrell, awarded him a package of many arranging spots to produce for Coca-Cola as a way to gain experience before venturing off by himself.
+The tracks featured Kitty Heywood, a soul singer who had already performed on a number of albums as well as commercials.
 Once produced, the spots were enthusiastically received, both at the ad agency and at the client.
 Wilson was soon creating and producing a long list of memorable and award-winning spots for Burrell and many other ad agencies, often working with such established artists as: Phyllis Hyman, Lena Horne, Anita Baker, Midnight Star, Walter Jackson, The Dells, Peabo Bryson, Ada Dyer Vickie Winans, Tramaine Hawkins, The Bar-Kays, Valerie Simpson, Joshie Jo Armstead, Millie Jackson and Rufus Thomas.

 Also of note is the score Wilson composed for a television film "Happy Birthday, Martin" sung by Joshie Jo Armstead, which is on permanent display at the King Center in Atlanta.